 2. Social Media

 If Internet forums are in decline, social media is on the ascendancy and has been for a while.
-A quick glance at the world’s most popular websites and most popular mobile apps demonstrates just how dominant social networking platforms have become.
+A quick glance at the world’s most popular websites and most popular mobile apps demonstrate just how dominant social networking platforms have become.
 Facebook is the runaway leader with more than 2.2 billion active users.
 But it’s not the only member of the billion-user club.
-It’s joined in that elite category by WhatsApp, Messenger, YouTube, WeChat and Instagram.
-There’s about a dozen other social media apps with hundreds of millions of users each.
+It’s joined in that elite category by WhatsApp, Messenger, YouTube, WeChat, and Instagram.
+There are about a dozen other social media apps with hundreds of millions of users each.